zerohd4869/zerohd4869.github.io/_pages/about.md

 <span id="busuanzi_value_site_uv" style="display: none;"></span>
 <span id="busuanzi_value_site_pv" style="display: none;"></span>

-He is a second-year Ph.D. candidate at the University of Chinese Academy of Sciences and Institute of Information Engineering, Chinese Academy of Sciences, under the supervision of Prof. **Songlin Hu**.
-His research is focused on natural language processing and machine learning.
-Before starting his Ph.D., He obtained the bachelor's degree in Physics at Shenzhen University, and the master's degree in Software Engineering at the National Computer System Engineering Research Institute of China.
+He is a second-year Ph.D. candidate at the University of Chinese Academy of Sciences and the Institute of Information Engineering, Chinese Academy of Sciences, under the supervision of Prof. **Songlin Hu**.
+His research focuses on natural language processing and machine learning.
+Before starting his Ph.D., he obtained a bachelor's degree in Physics from Shenzhen University and a master's degree in Software Engineering from the National Computer System Engineering Research Institute of China.

-Additionally, he has achieved first place in 5 tasks at the SemEval Workshops and was honored with the Best System Award at SemEval-2023.
+He achieved first place in 5 semantic evaluation tasks at the SemEval Workshops and was honored with the Best System Award at SemEval-2023.

 # Research Interests
 - Representation Learning for NLP
+- Trustworthy Large Language Models
 - Sentiment Analysis
-- Trustworthy Large Language Models

 # 🔥 News